pritom169/KTR-UniBam/Chapter-4/README.md

 the local IP address.
 After replacing the datagram, it forwards the datagram to the device connected to the local network.

+### IPV6
+#### Reason of IPV6
+IPv6 is essential because it addresses the limitation of IPv4 in terms of address space.
+IPv4, which uses a 32-bit addressing scheme, can support approximately **4.3 billion devices**.
+With the exponential growth of the internet and the number of devices connected to it, this number of addresses is not sufficient.
+IPv6, with its 128-bit addressing, can support about **340 undecillion IP addresses**, which is a virtually inexhaustible supply for the foreseeable future.

+IPv6 also brings several improvements over IPv4, such as:
+- **Efficient packet handling**: IPv6 can handle packets more efficiently, improve performance, and increase security.
+- **Hierarchical addressing**: This allows internet service providers to reduce the size of their routing tables, making the internet more scalable.
+- **Enhanced security**: IPv6 was designed with internet security in mind, including features that are optional in IPv4.

+#### Public IP and Private IP in IPV6.
+- **Public IPv6 Address**: These are globally unique and accessible from anywhere on the internet.
+They are typically assigned to devices like servers that need to be directly accessible from the internet.
+- **Private IPv6 Address**: These addresses are local to a specific link or site and are not routed outside a particular network.
+They are similar to the private IPv4 addresses used within local networks (LANs).
+Private IPv6 addresses can be further divided into:
+    - **Site-local addresses**: Used within an entire site or organization.
+    - **Link-local addresses**: Used on a single network segment or link and are not routable outside of that link.

 ### IPV6 Datagram format
 <img src="images/IPV6-DatagramFormat.png" style="width:80%;height:80%;"> <br>